Evidence for $\pi$-shifted Cooper quartets and few-mode transport in PbTe nanowire three-terminal Josephson junctions

-Semiconducting (SM) nanowires coupled with superconductors (SC) also hold potential to realize Majorana zero modes (MZMs)~\cite{Doh2005, Lutchyn2010,Oreg2010, Lutchyn2018, Laroche2019}, which may have applications in fault tolerant quantum computing~ \cite{Kitaev2003,Nayak2008, Sarma2015}.
-For more than a decade, hybrid materials systems consisting of III-V semiconductors (e.g. InAs, InSb etc.), coupled with superconductors (e.g. Al, Sn, Nb etc.) have been the single most studied experimental platform in the search for MZMs~\cite{Mourik2012,deng2012anomalous,albrecht2016exponential,gul2018ballistic,vaitiekenas2020flux}.
-However, no clear evidence of MZMs has been seen in these material systems~\cite{kayyalha2020absence,Yu2021,valentini2021nontopological,jiang2023zerobias,frolov2023smoking}.
-One of the leading challenges toward the realization of MZMs with III-V semiconductors has been disorder~\cite{Liu2012,Pan2021,Pan2021_2,Ahn2021,Mourik2012}.
-Recently, PbTe semiconducting nanowires have gained attention as an alternative material platform to realize MZMs with the expectation that the large dielectric constant of PbTe ($\sim1000$ in bulk) may help screen disorder~\cite{Huang2021,Cao2022}.
-PbTe nanowires have the other necessary ingredients for realizing MZMs such as large g-factors and spin-orbit interaction~\cite{Fabrizio_Bakkers_gfactor_2022,Fabrizio_Bakkers2022,Gomanko2022}.
-Large mobilities and ballistic transport have been shown in thin film PbTe structures~\cite{Allgaier1958,SPRINGHOLZ1993302,grabecki2007quantum}.
-Recently, quantum point contacts~\cite{Song2023,Wang2023} and induced superconductivity~\cite{HaoZhang2023_SC,li2023selectiveareagrown} have been demonstrated in PbTe nanowires.
-However, demonstration of clean ballistic transport coexistent with induced superconductivity is lacking in PbTe nanowires.
-In our work, we observe quantized conductance plateaus co-existent with supercurrent in both two- and three-terminal devices indicating ballistic superconductivity in the regime of few quantum modes.
-These results establish PbTe SAG as a promising material system for the exploration of Majorana and MTJJ topological states that addresses major challenges of other platforms through simultaneous disorder mitigation, geometrical confinement and as-grown, potentially scalable, desired geometries.
+Semiconductor nanowires coupled with superconductors are also a leading candidate system for studying Majorana zero modes (MZMs)~\cite{Lutchyn2010,Oreg2010, Lutchyn2018}, which are predicted non-Abelian states~\cite{Kitaev2003,Nayak2008}.
+One of the leading challenges toward the realization of MZMs in nanowire devices to date has been disorder~\cite{Liu2012,Mourik2012,Pan2021,Pan2021_2,Ahn2021,jiang2023zerobias,frolov2023smoking}.
+Recently, PbTe semiconducting nanowires have gained attention as an alternative material platform to realize MZMs, with the expectation that the large dielectric constant of PbTe ($\sim1000$ in bulk) may help screen disorder~\cite{Huang2021,Cao2022}.
+PbTe nanowires have the other necessary ingredients for realizing MZMs, such as large g-factors and spin-orbit coupling~\cite{Fabrizio_Bakkers_gfactor_2022,Fabrizio_Bakkers2022,Gomanko2022}.
+Recently, ballistic one-dimensional transport ~\cite{Song2023,Wang2023,song2024reducing} and induced superconductivity~\cite{HaoZhang2023_SC,li2023selectiveareagrown} have been achieved in PbTe SAG nanowires.
+However, demonstration of few mode transport coexistent with induced superconductivity is lacking.
+In our work, we observe plateau-like conductance features co-existent with supercurrent in both two- and three-terminal devices, indicating superconductivity in the regime of a few quantum modes.